Flag of China - Banner

 Stamp duty clearly applies for PRC securities, but the application to foreign stock is uncertain; it may depend on the documentation being used.

-Foreign companies with representative offices in China (and sometimes even those with subsidiaries in China) obtain the services of PRC nationals through authorized Chinese labor agencies.
+Foreign companies with representative offices in China (and sometimes even those with Subsidiaries in China) obtain the services of PRC nationals through authorized Chinese labor agencies.
 Such individuals are employees of the agency, not the foreign company.
 Provision of stock-based benefits can be complicated by the legal nature of the relationship with these individuals.

 Members Get Access to 15+ Country Guides